atkinshealth/silverstripe-autodoc/README.md

 ## License
 See [License](LICENSE.md)

-You can use [choosealicense.com](http://choosealicense.com) to help pick a suitable license for your project.

 ## Documentation
 As this module directly modifies your source .php files, it is recommended that you only run it on projects in source control, with a clean working copy.
 To run the docblock generation, visit `/dev/autodoc` through sake